asyz/isosurface/README.md

 list_att_files.txt:  input file for process_att.m, with a list of .att file for plotting

-p-08: contains several sample particle files from OpenSSP
+p-08: a folder contains several sample particle files from OpenSSP

+plots: a folder contanis several generated plots

 # Introduction
-A snowflake crystal particle file (./p-08/.att) contains a regular 3-D grid array in Cartesian Geometry, with each element representing the material type/density (e.g. 0 for air, 1 for ice).
+A snowflake crystal particle file (./p-08/.att) contains a regular 3-D grid array in Cartesian Geometry, with each element representing the material type/density of the corresponding voxel (e.g. 0 for air, 1 for ice).

 After reading in the 3-D array from a .att file, process_att.m performs four operations before rendering the plot: